"

 The axon, highlighted in green, is usually a long, single process that begins at the axon hillock and extends out from the cell body.
 The axon hillock is located where the cell body transitions into the axon.
 Axons can branch in order to communicate with more than one target cell.

 Figure 1.4.
-The axon is a long single projection that begins at the axon hillock, the region between the cell body and the axon.
-The axon terminates at the presynaptic terminal.
-‘Axon’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC-BY-NC-SA) 4.0 International License.
+Axon structure and axon hillock.
+The axon is a single projection that begins at the axon hillock, the region where the cell body transitions into the axon.
+The axon hillock is the typical site of action potential initiation.
+‘Axon’ by Casey L. Henley (CC-BY-NC-SA).
+View detailed alternative text.

 Action Potential